 Note Enabling EM Security does not diminish performance.

 The EMCC login/logout process requires more processing resources than intracluster EM login/logout, therefore the maximum supported login/logout rates are lower.
-In the absence of any intracluster EM logins/logouts, Unified CM supports a maximum rate of 75 EMCC logins/logouts per minute with Cisco MCS 7845-H2/I2 and MCS 7845-I3 servers or the OVA equivalent.
+In the absence of any intracluster EM logins/logouts, Unified CM supports a maximum rate of 75 EMCC logins/logouts per minute when using the 7,500-user or 10,000-user VM configuration.
 Most deployments will have a combination of intracluster and intercluster logins/logouts occurring.
 For this more common scenario, the mix of EMCC logins/logouts (whether acting as home cluster or visiting cluster) should be modeled for 40 per minute while the intracluster EM logins should modeled for 185 logins/logouts when using a single EM login server.
-The intracluster EM login rate can be increased to 280 login/logouts per minute when using MCS 7845-H2/I2 or MCS 7845-I3 servers or the OVA equivalent in dual EM service configuration.
+The intracluster EM login rate can be increased to 280 logins/logouts per minute when deploying two Unified CM nodes in dual EM service configuration and using the 7,500-user or 10,000-user VM configuration.

-For more details on the capacity limits, see the chapter on Collaboration Solutions Design and Deployment Sizing Considerations.
+For more details on the capacity limits, see the chapter on Collaboration Solution Sizing Guidance.

 EMCC logged-in devices (visiting phones) consume twice as many resources as any other endpoint in a cluster.
 The maximum supported number of EMCC logged-in devices is 2,500 per cluster, but this also decreases the theoretical maximum number of other devices per cluster from 30,000 to 25,000.
 Even if the number of other registered devices in the cluster is reduced, the maximum supported number of EMCC logged-in devices is still 2,500.